Zenbev Sleep Seminar with Dr. Craig Hudson - Feel Great Day & Night

 Sleep Seminar with Dr. Craig Hudson

-Archived Seminar Page - Recorded April 27th, 2011 at Aviva Natural Health Solutions in Winnipeg, MB Canada
+Archived Seminar Transcription - Recorded April 27th, 2011 at Aviva Natural Health Solutions in Winnipeg, MB Canada

 Nathan Zassman: Thank you all for coming tonight to listen to Dr. Hudson.
 For those of you who don't know Doctor Hudson, I've known Dr. Hudson for many years now and partially through his book 'Feel Great Day and Night' which he wrote, how many years ago?

 Dr. Craig Hudson: About seven years ago.

 Nathan: Seven years ago.